About Footnotes2Stories

 Stories help us as human beings make sense of our lives.

-If life is the best teacher, story is a vehicle for learning.
+If life is the best teacher, story is a vehicle for learning how to live your best life.
 Story provides a way to learn from all sorts of people’s lives.
 “Some are dead and some are living, In my life I’ve loved them all.”

 Yes, I love stories––whether true or fiction created to carry truth––where people disguised as characters contribute to my understanding of life and help me see myself more clearly.